Background & Challenges

 One of India’s oldest commercial banks established in early 1940s with a rich business legacy in serving the trading, agriculture and manufacturing sectors.
 It subsequently undertook a major growth and diversification plan under a new management and eventually became a publicly listed bank.
 It currently services over 4.90 million customers through a network of 266 Branches, 199 Banking Outlets and 369 ATMs spread across 20 Indian states and Union Territories.
 It has assets of around US$7.3 billion (2017) and a business revenue of nearly Rs.
 US$670 million as of December 31, 2017.

 The Bank’s pursuit for rapid growth to emerge as India’s fastest growing private sector banks and to expand its presence across the country required it to adopt technologies that would not only allow it to scale seamlessly but also at a very low cost.
 The Bank wanted to increase its geographical footprint by setting up 40 – 50 new branches and over 250 ATMs every year.
 At the same time, the bank wanted to overhaul its product and services offering to its customers by deploying cutting edge core banking system (CBS), internet Banking for both Corporate and Retail Customers, SMS Banking, and to introduce credit cards, debit cards, etc. This required the bank to create a highly flexible workforce with anywhere, anytime and any device access to data and applications, and to ensure that the employees had high productivity with minimal interruptions due to IT issues.
 All this had to be achieved while lowering cost of application delivery per user.
-In addition, the bank required to achieve a financial mandate of inclusive growth by harnessing a centralized hosting, provisioning low user-support, and leveraging the benefits of a secured cloud environment.

 The bank’s requirements were individually straightforward, yet the combination of requirements made the new technology implementation incredibly complex: